Skip to main content

 Bondita was sitting in her room, looking out of the window, when she heard a sudden commotion around the main entrance.
 She frowned at the gathered crowd.
 There was panic and wails.
 She looked alarmed.
 She knew some of the voices.

 "Sampoorna Didi."
-She ran down the stairs to the gates and reached before the rest of the Roy Choudhury family.
+She ran down the stairs to the gates and reached them before the rest of the Roy Choudhury family.
 She saw Sampoorna in tears and immediately hugged her.

 "Where did your son send Debaditya?"
 One of the panchayat heads spoke.
 "He surely wasn't in Calcutta."